mfzeulf/CoverLetter-Ollama/README.md

 ## Features
 1. Auto resume parser both pdf and docx.
 2. Pre-formatted answers.
-3. Unlimited generations and more secured privacy because it runs locally.
+3. Unlimited generations and more secured privacy.
 ## Requirements
 This program was tested using mistral 7B language model with ollama with following hardware: